 Figure 10 depicts the calibrated pulse-width distribution in 10 ps time resolution.
 The time range and average pulse-width of measured SETs are 5 ps to 215 ps and 67 ps, respectively.
-With the current calibration procedure, some of measured SETs might be underestimated because of the regression in Figure 9.
-The calibration that explicitly considers non-uniform time resolution of VDL is a future work.
-However, the measured SET widths are obviously narrower than those of several former results which used a long combinational logic chain, e.g. the average pulse-width is about 600 ps in [7] which used a chain of 1,000 minimum-drive-strength inverters in 90 nm process.
-This tendency is consistent with recent results [3,8].
-The pulse-width modulation must be carefully eliminated for SET pulse-width characterization.
+The measured SET widths are obviously narrower than those of several former results which used a long combinational logic chain, e.g. the average pulse-width is about 600 ps in [8] which used a chain of 1,000 minimumdrive-strength inverters in 90 nm process.
+This tendency is consistent with recent results [3], [10].
+The pulse-width modulation must be carefully eliminated for SET pulsewidth characterization.

-On the other hand, Figure 11 shows the pulse-width distribution calculated with the uniform VDL time resolution obtained by circuit simulation.
+On the other hand, Fig. 11 shows the pulse-width distribution calculated with the uniform VDL time resolution obtained by circuit simulation.
 The time range and average pulse-width of measured SETs are 9 ps to 126 ps and 54 ps, respectively.
-Clearly, the calibrated pulse-widths of Figure 10 are widely distributed compared to non-calibrated ones of Figure 11.
+Clearly, the calibrated pulse-widths of Fig. 10 are widely distributed compared to non-calibrated ones of Fig. 11.
 While the difference in average pulse-width between two situations is not significant, the difference in maximum pulse-width may cause unexpected reliability degradation.
-For example, when a delay element of 126 ps is inserted into BISER [9] to filter out all SETs, 7.9 % of measured SETs cannot be filtered out and actually propagate to FFs, which may cause failures.
+For example, when a delay element of 126 ps is inserted into BISER [11], which can eliminate SETs whose pulse-width is narrower than the propagation delay of the delay element, to filter out all SETs, 5 measured SETs cannot be filtered out and actually propagate to FFs, which may cause failures.
 This manifests the importance of calibration for SET pulse-width distribution.